UnknownGi/Boolean-Retrieval-Model/README.md

 ### How To Run/Install

 - Download the Files
-- Paste then in ***Documents/NetBeansProject/..*** or any directory
+- Paste then in any directory
 - Run Netbeans
 - Click File>Open Project
 - Select the Downloaded Project
-- Project will be imported by now
 - Click Run to view Results

 ### Objectives / Project Flow